bihanggit/bihang-php/README.md

 Start by applying an API Key on your account

-Next, create an instance of the client using the Oklinnk::withApiKey method
+Next, create an instance of the client using the Oklink::withApiKey method

     $client = Oklink::withApiKey($key, $secret);